zelanko/sql-docs.pt-br/docs/t-sql/data-types/getlevel-database-engine.md

 # <a name="getlevel-database-engine"></a>GetLevel (Mecanismo de Banco de Dados)
 [!INCLUDE[tsql-appliesto-ss2008-asdb-xxxx-xxx-md](../../includes/tsql-appliesto-ss2008-asdb-xxxx-xxx-md.md)]

-Retorna um inteiro que representa a profundidade do nó *isso* na árvore.
+Retorna um inteiro que representa a profundidade do nó *this* na árvore.

 ## <a name="syntax"></a>Sintaxe